petershin/liferay-learn/docs/commerce/latest/en/inventory-management.md

 ## Low Stock Actions

 A low stock action performs an action when available product inventory reaches a specific threshold.
-See [Low Stock Action](./inventory-management/low-stock-action.md) to learn how to configure the action that is executed when inventory reaches a minimum threshold.
+Read [Low Stock Action](./inventory-management/low-stock-action.md) to learn how to configure the action that is executed when inventory reaches a minimum threshold.

 Developers interested in creating their own custom low stock action can read [Implementing a Custom Low Stock Activity](../developer-guide/managing-inventory/implementing-a-custom-low-stock-activity.md).

 ## Availability Estimates

 You can configure availability estimates for products that are out of stock.
 This informs customers when it becomes available again.
-See the [Availability Estimates](./inventory-management/availability-estimates.md) for more information.
+Read [Availability Estimates](./inventory-management/availability-estimates.md) for more information.

 ::::{grid} 2
 :gutter: 3 3 3 3